 8.3 Communications and SCADA Systems Maintenance

-8.3.1 The County is responsible for providing all field- maintenance of all hardware included in the Central Link SCADA and Control Systems.
+8.3.1 The County is responsible for providing all field- maintenance of all hardware included in the Link SCADA and Control Systems.
 The SCADA and Control Systems include all hardware elements such as the cable transmission system and cable plant, including but not limited to maintenance of cable records; voice systems; managed network, radio systems; SCADA systems, including power supplies; the public address system; and variable message signs, CCTV, programmable controllers, media converters, terminal servers, or other field located equipment providing data to, or controlled by, the systems.

 8.3.2 Sound Transit will support the SCADA and Control Systems with network and operations technology services.
 The Sound Transit Operations Engineering and Technology Division will provide managed network support, including firewalls, routers, and managed switches on the Train Control Network (TCN) and Emergency Fire/Life Network (EFN).
 The Sound Transit Operations Engineering and Technology Division will also provide engineering services for SCADA and Control Systems life cycle health, enhancements, upgrades and system administration related to monitoring tools, cyber-security, and centrally managed support tools.